 Laurie Lachance: A native of Dover-Foxcroft, Maine, Laurie Lachance is Thomas College’s 5th President and the first female and alumna to lead the College in its 126-year history.
 From 2004-2012, Laurie served as President and CEO of the Maine Development Foundation.
 Prior to MDF, Laurie served three governors as the Maine State Economist.

-- Chair: Bob Montgomery-Rice, President and CEO of Bangor Savings Bank
+- Co-Chairs: Betsy Biemann, CEO of Coastal Enterprises Inc., Bob Montgomery-Rice, President and CEO of Bangor Savings Bank

 - Luke Holden, Founder and CEO of Luke’s Lobster